fehguy/swagger-for-the-home/README.md

 * [Phidgets SBC](http://www.phidgets.com/) running Debian

-* [swagger-node-express](https://github.com/wordnik/swagger-node-express).
+* [Swagger for Node Express](https://github.com/wordnik/swagger-node-express).
 Node is so lightweight that it's a great choice for running on the sbc.

 ### Getting started